 - Drawing upon existing evidence to measure key factors associated with intent to leave, both prior to, and after implementation of the TRACS model,

 - Working collaboratively with ‘shop-floor’ nursing staff to develop a Trust-wide plan to address factors linked with intent to leave,

 - Implementing an evidence-based staff retention toolkit in Medicine for the Elderly wards,

 - Evaluating its impact.

-Mixed method primary research will investigate the impact on nurse retention of a collaboratively developed retention strategy based on the TRACS model within one NHS Trust.
-Transferability of findings to other settings is envisaged.
-Secondary research activities will include a systematic review of the literature around nurse retention and analysis of publicly available recruitment, retention and job satisfaction NHS Trust data.
+- Secondary research activities that include a systematic review of the literature around nurse retention and analysis of publicly available recruitment, retention and job satisfaction NHS Trust data.

-The project commenced in June 2017 and will conclude in September 2019.
+The project commenced in June 2017 and concluded in September 2019.